tonym128/ESP32_Arduboy/README.md

  there need to be a oled object of type SSD1306Brzo before creating the arduboy object.
 For more information see: HelloWorld.ino

-Note2: esp8266 eeprom class has no update() member, so it need to be created by you.
-See file: eepromNote.txt
+Note2: esp8266 eeprom class has no update() function, it needs to be created by you.
+See file: Arduboy2/eepromNote.txt

-Note3: I am using the PS2X_lib but you can use whatever you want for reading your buttons.
-For more information see: Buttons.ino
+Note3: For button inputs I am using the PS2X_lib but you can use whatever you want for reading your buttons.

 Note4: I added a ArduboyTones fork for esp8266 audio support.

+I changed those examples to support my fork:

+        Arduboy2/examples/Esp8266Test/Esp8266Test.ino

+        Arduboy2/examples/HelloWorld/HelloWorld.ino

+        Arduboy2/examples/Buttons/Buttons.ino

 # SLIMBOY - Arduboy2 port to Arduino Nano and I²C display